Network engineers, also known as network architects, build out and manage network infrastructures to ensure they’re fully optimised and functional.

 The role can vary significantly.
 It can range from more day-to-day maintenance of small business networks, all the way up to helping architect the cutting-edge hyperscale data centres run by the internet giants such as Facebook or Google.

 Most would agree it is a high pressure and at times stressful job, involving a fair bit of fire-fighting to resolve issues, preventing outages that could impact the wider business.

 It is a fast-evolving role too.
 Advances in technology such as software defined networking (SDN) and network functions virtualisation (NFV), alongside new delivery approaches such as devops, means there are a range of new skills needed to succeed in a career as a network engineer.

 There are various ways to start a career as a network engineer.
 A common route is to begin on a service desk at a corporate firm or organisation, progressing from first line/second line/third line support or engineer roles before specialising in network management network operations.

 Joining a consultancy is another path many take.

-While more junior roles – such as first and second line support – may offer a salary in the region of £19,000 a year, experienced network engineers can expect to earn anything from £35,000 a year, up to around £70,000 for network architects, says Grubb.
+While more starter roles requiring training on the job – such as first and second line support – may offer a salary in the region of £19,000 a year.

 For example a network engineer – with responsibilities including installing and configuring network systems, investigating faults or administering firewall protection - is likely to earn between £35-55,000.
 Meanwhile those in charge of architecture – a more senior role involving planning of network systems across a business – are likely to be paid between £50-70,000, according to Robert Half figures.